ehayman/the-yellow-shelf/src/pages/blog/12-best-books-for-female-entrepeneurs.md

       great name for a law firm)."

-      > “I always expect people to behave much better than I do.
-When they actually behave worse, I am frankly incredulous.”
+      <blockquote>“I always expect people to behave much better than I do.
+When
+      they actually behave worse, I am frankly incredulous.”</blockquote>
     genres:
       - Fiction
       - Classics